 May we celebrate our freedom by doing the things that make us feel most joyfully alive.
 Here’s to doing whatever makes your spirit feel most happy and free!

-A Midsummer Night’s Dream Come True by 8 Women Dream, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+A Midsummer Night’s Dream Come True by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.